kadkerson/Pentago/README.md

 1. An **init** method that initializes any data members
 2. A method called **get_game_state** that just returns **'UNFINISHED', 'WHITE_WON', or 'BLACK_WON'**.
-3. A method called **is_board_full** that takes no parameter and return True or False that indicate whether the board is already full.
+3. A method called **is_board_full** that takes no parameter and return True or False that indicate whether the board is already full (True if full).
 4. A method called **make_move** that takes four parameters:
 **Color**: a string that represent the color of the marble.
 It will be either ‘white’ or ‘black’ **Position**: a string that represent the position the marble will be put onto the board.
 It will be like ‘a0’, ’b1’, etc.